 LEND holders are able to vote on proposals made by the development team, as well as economic parameters including interest rates, liquidation configurations, and new assets.

-The protocol is now designed to burn 10% of platform fees captured in LEND tokens.
+The protocol is currently using roughly 80% of platform fees to burn LEND tokens on the open market.
 This implies that the LEND supply will consistently be decreasing, which may improve token value over time.

 Supported Assets on Aave

 Aave supports nearly 20 Ethereum-based assets including but not limited to:

 Basic Attention Token (BAT), Dai (DAI), Ethereum (ETH), Kyber Network (KNC), Aave (LEND), ChainLink (LINK), Decentraland (MANA), Maker (MKR), Augur (REP), Synthetix (SNX), TrueUSD (TUSD), USD Coin (USDC), Tether (USDT), Wrapped BTC (WBTC), 0x (ZRX), and Synthetix USD (SUSD).